What is a free mover?

 • Short-term mobility

-Hence, long-term mobility is when the stay abroad period lasts for more than one year, while short-term mobility is a study abroad experience of one year or less.
+Hence, long-term mobility is when the stay abroad period lasts more than one year, while short-term mobility is a study abroad experience of one year or less.

 Why should you be interested in a short-term mobility period?
 Well, not everyone has the possibility or the willingness to study abroad for more than one year.

 So, what are your opportunities?
-Studying abroad for less than a year can be done through:
+Studying abroad for less than a year can be done through

 • Organized mobility